-- Careers experience and other courses run by various organisations (eg the Independent Schools Careers Organisation) are publicised and recommended as pupils move towards their next big decision over life post-Canford - university choices in UK or overseas, degree and higher apprenticeship options, gap year programmes, school leaver schemes, going directly into employment or otherwise. - A Careers Symposium takes place in which some 50 60 Old Canfordians, current parents and others are available to talk to pupils about their careers. - The options for a gap year are publicised, and pupils attend local Gap Year fairs. - Talks on various aspects of UK university admission are given by university admissions officers.
-HE Seminars are run in the school at which pupils can talk to subject specialists about reading particular degrees at university. - Representatives from overseas universities (US, Canada, Australia, Europe) are invited to present and provide information to interested pupils. - Pupils attend the local UCAS Convention, at which they can talk to representatives of, and gather information about, the majority of UK universities, and trips to university Open Days are arranged and encouraged. - One-to-one discussions with tutors and members of the Careers department about future options also take place.
+- Careers experience and other courses run by various organisations are publicised and recommended as pupils move towards their next big decision over life post-Canford university choices in UK or overseas, degree and higher apprenticeship options, gap year programmes, school leaver schemes, going directly into employment or otherwise. - A Careers Symposium takes place in which some 50 60 Old Canfordians, current parents and others are available to talk to pupils about their careers. - The options for a Gap Year are publicised, and pupils attend Gap Year talks and a Gap Year Fair. - Talks on various aspects of UK university admission are given by university admissions officers.
+HE Seminars are run in the school at which pupils can talk to subject specialists about reading particular degrees at university. - Representatives from overseas universities (US, Canada, Australia, Europe) are invited to present and provide information to interested pupils. - Pupils can attend the local UCAS Convention, at which they can talk to representatives of, and gather information about, the majority of UK universities, and trips to university Open Days are arranged and encouraged.

+- One-to-one discussions with tutors and members of the Careers department about future options also take place.
 Although the majority of Canford leavers have proceeded to UK universities with or without a gap year, and this is likely to remain the case, other options such as studying at US or EU universities, school leaver schemes or straight into work are also considered and supported.
-The growing popularity of degree apprenticeships is now also featuring more regularly.

-- We have launched a mentoring programme involving Old Canfordian business men and women, with the aim of helping pupils understand what is involved in the transition from school to the workplace.
-This can involve help, advice and support and in some cases work experience opportunities. - UCAS Apply workshops are held at the end of the Lower Sixth year to ensure all who will be applying to university are registered online and can therefore work on their application over the summer holidays.
+The growing popularity of Degree Apprenticeships is now also featuring more regularly. - We are in the process of developing an Alumni network involving Old Canfordian business men and women, with the aim of helping pupils make contacts to understand what is involved in the transition from school to the workplace.
+This can involve help, advice and support and in some cases work experience opportunities. - UCAS Apply workshops are held at the end of the Lower Sixth year to ensure all who will be applying to university are registered online and can therefore work on their application over the summer holidays. - "UCAS and the other Options" Presentation for Lower Sixth parents takes place in the Summer Term to help parents understand the other potential options and the processes involved.